Back to Articles

 Guidelines for exercise intensity

-Another easy way to check is to use the talk test:
+One easy way to check the intensity of your exercise is to use the talk test:

 • Light intensity = you can talk or sing comfortably whilst moving